-If you share your life with a dog, you already know most dogs will put just about anything in their mouths.
-Usually, dogs are simply curious and want to chew, but often times they intentionally or accidentally swallow something that should not be consumed.
+You already know most dogs will put just about anything in their mouths.
+Usually, they’re simply curious, hungry, or want to chew, but sometimes they intentionally or accidentally swallow something that should not be consumed.

-Just look at Woof Report’s past tip detailing the most unusual items ingested by pets in 2010 from VPI Pet Insurance, and you’ll be amazed.
-While dogs commonly ingest items such as socks, sticks and rocks, the list includes a jellyfish, glue, a bikini, a baseball, a glass Christmas ornament, a bed sheet, a box of pencils, 16 steel wool pads and a barbecue brush.
+Just look at Woof Report’s past tip detailing the most unusual items ingested by pets in from Nationwide Pet Insurance, and you’ll be amazed.
+While dogs commonly ingest items such as socks, sticks, and rocks, the list includes a jellyfish, glue, a bikini, a baseball, a glass Christmas ornament, a bedsheet, a box of pencils, 16 steel wool pads and a barbecue brush.

 Upon reading this, you can’t help but be concerned for the welfare of your own dog: how do you identify and treat foreign body ingestion, and how can you prevent it?